davewalker5/NetworkCalculator/docker/README.md

 - A set of subnets each of which can support a specified number of hosts
 - A specified number of subnets, each supporting as many hosts as possible
+- A set of subnets with a specified number of network bits, each supporting as many hosts as possible

 ### Subnets Supporting a Specified Number of Hosts

-The request body is in text/json format can be supplied in  forms, depending on the format in which the IP address is specified:
+The request body is in text/json format and can be supplied in several forms, depending on the format in which the IP address is specified:

 ```
 {